cloudops/cloudmc-standard-kb/en/reporting/reporting-daily-cost-overview.md

     By default, the Daily Cost Overview shows cost data for all service connections in the selected organization.
 To narrow down the displayed data to only a single service, select the desired service from the **Service Connection** field.

-    Selecting the **Others** item will display cost data that cannot be associated with any single connection.
-Examples of these costs include
+    Selecting the **Others** item will display cost data that cannot be associated with any single connection, such as commitments that are scoped to the selected organization.

     Click on the **X** icon to clear the field.
 Upon clearing, data for all service connections and all environments will be displayed.